failure-driven/layered-testing-presentation/submission.md

   customer level interactions, right through to the smallest units of the domain with multi-layer outside-in behavioural driven design (BDD).

-  So come and join a software developer with 20 years experience along side a developer having only learnt to BDD in the last 12 months build a fun game live on stage.
-This talk will make testing fun, accessible to everyone from novice to experienced and introduce participants to a framework for writing tests that has been developed and refined across many years, companies and codebases over the last 15 years.
-The app is built as a modern web app written with a Rails API and ReactJS frontend using RSpec, Capybara, Selenium webdriver and Jest for testing.
+  Join one software developer with over 20 years experience along side another having only learnt to BDD in the last 12 months as we build a fun game, live on stage.
+This talk will make testing fun, accessible to everyone from novice to experienced and introduce participants to a framework for writing tests that has been refined through 15 years worth of experience, companies and codebases.
+The game will be built as a modern web app written with a Rails API and ReactJS frontend using RSpec, Capybara, Selenium webdriver and Jest for testing.

-  Participants will be taken through the core outer layer of BDD, "lifecycle flows", to drive out a customer driven user interaction.
+  Participants will be taken through the core outer layer of BDD, "lifecycle flows", and experience testing out a customer driven user interaction.
   This will include:

-  * words matter, how to write descriptive tests that will make sense 6 months down the track
+  * writing descriptive tests make sense 6 months down the track
   * using a real non trivial example app
-  * explaining how to get started from the very beginning
+  * getting started from the very beginning
-  * explain how to keep the right level of focus at this outer layer
-  * showing how these types of tests can scale in a real size application
+  * how this style of testing can scale
-  * highlighting what does not have to be tested at this level
+  * what does not have to be tested at this level
-  * everything is a Unit, just depending on the boundary you put around it
+  * understanding the unit under test
-  * what failures to expect to happen and where
+  * where and when to expect failures
-  * idiomatic RSpec shortcuts don't always lead to good tests
+  * idiomatic RSpec shortcuts don't always mean good tests

   Summing up will include how ultimately "lifecycle flows" are just the tip of the iceberg of a more comprehensive layered approach, the details of which